fncbook/fnc/book/krylov/gmres.md

 {doc}`demos/gmres-intro`
 ::::

-Compare the graph in [this demo](demos/gmres-intro.ipynb)  to the one in [the earlier unstable version](demos/subspace-unstable.ipynb).
+Compare the graph in {prf:ref}`demos-gmres-intro`  to the one in {prf:ref}`demos-subspace-unstable`.
 Both start with the same linear convergence, but only the version using Arnoldi avoids the instability created by the poor Krylov basis.

 A basic implementation of GMRES is given below.